jeff-zucker/solid-file-client/README.md

 ### <a name="low-level-methods">Low-level methods</a>

-Solid-File-Client provides a number of low-level methods which directly reflect the behavior of the Solid server without additional processes as are found in the high-level methods.
+Solid-File-Client provides a number of low-level methods which either support advanced options or directly reflect the behavior of the Solid server without additional processes as are found in the high-level methods.

 The low-level methods are :

-  fetch, get, put, post, delete, options, head, patch
+  fetch, get, put, post, delete, options, head, patch, getPossibleLinks

 See the [JSdoc for the API](docs/JSdoc/api.md) for more details of these methods.